-The benefit of the AirPower mat is that it will also work with Apple Watch in addition to the iPhone and the new AirPods (check out our existing AirPods review).
-It's also big enough for you to charge all three at the same time; your iPhone, Watch and AirPods.
+The benefit of the AirPower mat is that it will work with Apple Watch in addition to the iPhone and the rumoured new AirPods.
+It's big enough for you to charge all three at the same time - your iPhone, Watch and AirPods.

 Apple's AirPower is a wireless charging mat that is plugged into the wall but transfers electrical charge into compatible devices through contact alone.
-You just place your devices on it and they will charge the batteries without any more fuss.
+You just place your devices on it and they will charge without any wire and with minimal fuss.

-We've also heard that the AirPower release will be alongside new AirPods that will also be compatible with the AirPower mat for wireless charging.
+We've heard that the AirPower release will be alongside new AirPods that will be compatible with the AirPower mat for wireless charging.
 Or, at least, the existing AirPods can have a wireless charging case added to them.
-We're hoping we get second-gen buds though - preferably water and sweatproof please!
+We're hoping we get second-gen buds though - preferably water and sweatproof!

 Chinese blog Chongdiantou believes that AirPower will cost around $150 USD - so expect around £150 GBP.
 That's quite expensive although - according to the blog - the mat will incorporate a whopping 22 charging coils.
 Why so many?
 The idea is that it will charge your device wherever you put it on the mat.
 You don't need to be precise with your placement of, say, an Apple Watch.

-The mat will charge the new iPhones: iPhone 8, iPhone 8 Plus and iPhone X. Each of those handsets have Qi charging capabilities so can also be charged on conventional, existing Qi charging mats too.
+The mat will charge 2017 iPhones - iPhone 8, iPhone 8 Plus and iPhone X - as well as the new 2018 iPhones, the iPhone XR, iPhone XS and XS Plus.
+Each of those handsets will have Qi charging capabilities so can be charged on conventional Qi charging mats too.

 It will also charge AirPods but as we mentioned this will only work if they are inside a wireless charging case.
 This will either be via an add-on charging case or via a second-generation version of the AirPods.